 The specific primers of transcripts selected for experimentally validation were designed using the Primer Premier 5 software [15].
 The first-strand cDNA of seedlings of each plant material was used as the template of PCR amplification.
 PCR amplification of these transcripts was conducted in 20 μL reaction volume by using 250 ng cDNA, 0.2 mM dNTPs, 0.5 lM each primer, 1.5 mM MgCl2, PCR buffer and 1.5 U Taq DNA polymerase (a proofreading polymerase; TaKaRa, Dalian, China).
 PCR cycling was 94℃ for 5 min, followed by 35 cycles of 94℃ for 40 s, 56℃ for 40 s, 72℃ for 1 min, and a final extension at 72℃ for 5 min.

 PCR products were separated on a 1.5% agarose gel.
-The desired RNA fragments were extracted and purified using a gel extraction kit (Omega Bio-Tek, Inc., Doraville, USA), and sequenced by AuGCT Biotechnology Company (Beijing, China).
+The desired DNA fragments were extracted and purified using a gel extraction kit (Omega Bio-Tek, Inc., Doraville, USA), and sequenced by AuGCT Biotechnology Company (Beijing, China).

 References